Mark Fonville, CFP®

 Mark is an active member of the National Association of Personal Financial Advisors (NAPFA) and the Financial Planning Association (FPA).

 Mark graduated from Virginia Tech in 2001 with a BS in Finance and holds a Series 66 license.
+He is an active member of St. Mary's Church in Richmond, VA and enjoys time with his three children and wife, Katherine.

 My Personal Story